-- In the case that not enough or advance language courses are offered, The Center also accepts as equivalent area courses taught in these languages, i.e. literature class taught in Portuguese or Spanish.
+- In the case that not enough or advanced language courses are offered, the Center also accepts as equivalent area courses taught in these languages, i.e. literature class taught in Portuguese or Spanish.

-- If the chosen language course is at the 400-or 500 level it may count towards the required 12 hours for Graduate Minor.
-We anticipate that students registering in the Minor already have knowledge of Latin American language.
+- If the chosen language course is at the 400- or 500-level it may count towards the required 12 hours for Graduate Minor.
+We anticipate that students registering in the Minor already have knowledge of a Latin American language.